lookback/meteor-emails/README.md

   data: function(params) {
     // `this` is the HTTP response object. return {
-      name: params.name // instead of this.name
+      name: params.name // instead of this.params.name
     };
   }
 }